Economic Research

 To analyze the capital markets, Saratoga primarily studies the historical and current relationships between economic developments and capital market trends.
 Our goal is to understand how many of the economic sectors that make up the capital markets (e.g., large capitalization growth, financial services, international equity, etc.) might react in the current economic environment.
 MIVI helps paint a data-driven picture of current and past economic environments which we can use to shed light on the dynamic between various economic sectors.
 This guides us in our determination for when it is appropriate to adjust our asset allocation strategy.
 Should the large capitalization growth sector be overweighted versus large capitalization value?
 Should equity sectors be underweighted versus fixed income sectors, in general?
 MIVI helps us answer these questions, and more.

-Click the Image to Open MIVI
+Click the Image to View Current MIVI

 Economic Leading